Is GPS Tracking of Employees Legal? What Crew Owners Should Know

 Tracking work on company time is broadly allowed in the US, and the way you stay on the right side of it is by giving notice, getting consent, and keeping location tied to work.
 Clox is built around that narrow footprint by default: location at the punch only, off when you want it, none in kiosk mode, with a consent notice and privacy policy included.
 Confirm your state's rules and run your policy past counsel, then decide what fits your crew.

 If you want to see how it behaves before committing, you can start a trial.
-It is 14 days free with no credit card to start, backed by a 30-day money-back guarantee.
-You can start a free trial and try a clock-in from a phone browser at app.getclox.com, with an iPhone app available on a TestFlight beta.
+It's 14 days free with no credit card to start, backed by a 30-day money-back guarantee.
+You can start a free trial and try a clock-in from a phone browser at app.getclox.com, with the iPhone app on the App Store.